Ojos del Salado Volcano (6.893 masl) Expedition

 • Farewell dinner in Copiapo.

-• Hotel Copiapó, single room per guest (breakfast included).
+• Hotel Copiapó (breakfast included).

 • Day 13